 We highly recommend whitelisting the following to ensure the NarcBoxes are sending requests to the server and back again, even if your network does not have any firewalls set up.
 Please whitelist and allow all traffic to and from http://www.narcbox.com//* (port 80) AND https://narcbox.com//* (port 443).
-If you have an HQ, please also whitelist and allow all communication to and from www.github.com.

 We have also found it very beneficial to whitelist the Mac Address of each device too.
 This ensures your network connection will allow the device to connect every time it needs to.
-You can find the Mac Address: On the NarcBox - go into Settings (gear icon, top right), Wifi, Configuration.
+You can find the Mac Address: On the NarcBox - go into Settings (gear icon, top right), Wifi, Advanced.
 On the HQ - go into Settings, WiFi Settings, on the right side.

 What kind of WiFi connections can I connect to?